beanify/beanify/docs/Beanify.md

 ## Factory

-The Beanify module exports a factory function that is used to create new Beanify server instances.
+The Beanify module exports a factory function that is used to create new Beanify instances.
 This factory function accepts an options object which is used to customize the resulting instance.
 This document describes the properties available in that options object.

 ### `nats`